 There’s enough emotional material without adding unnecessary action.

 “Love is extreme,” he says.
 “It turns you into a hypersensitive organism.
 Everything is amplified.
 The only danger is that it ends.”

 Guadagnino’s next project is a remake of Dario Argento’s expressionistic ’70s horror masterpiece Suspiria.

 It seems like a big leap, to go from romances such as I Am Love and Call Me By Your Name to a full-blooded horror film.
 But the latter’s ethos of “amplify everything” is something the director learnt from a steady diet of horror cinema when he was young.

 “I felt this unhinged freedom,” he says.
 “A great horror movie gives you a relentless, uncompromising emotional experience.
 It goes into the id of a viewer and tries to fuck with it.
 That’s what I want to do, even if it’s not a horror movie.
 I want to give a very strong emotional journey to my audience.

 “All my childhood daydreams about being a director were all about making horror films.
 I’ve wanted to remake Suspiria for 32 years.
 It’s the most personal and the most radically intimate movie I could have done.”

-Call Me By Your Name is in cinemas on December 26.
+Call Me By Your Name is now in cinemas.